By Jay Reeves, Associated Press Writer

 Margaret Carruth is among those fighting to hang on.

 Her hairstyling business dried up after tourists stopped coming to the beach and locals cut back on nonessentials like haircuts.
-All but broke and unable to afford rent, Carruth packed her belongings into her truck and a storage shed and now depends on friends for shelter.
+All but broke and unable to afford rent, Carruth packed her belongings into her truck and a storage shed and now depends on friends for shelter."I'm a strong person and always have been, but I'm almost to the breaking point," says Carruth.

 The Gallup survey was conducted in 25 Gulf-front counties from Texas east to Florida over eight months before and after the spill, ending Aug.
 6. People reported 25.6% more depression diagnoses after then spill than before it, although the study didn't conclude the additional cases were tied directly to the oil.